mshojaei77/v2rayAuto/README.md

 # V2Ray Auto Configuration Updater

-This script is designed to automatically update V2Ray configuration files from various subscription links and push the changes to a GitHub repository.
+This script is designed to automatically update V2Ray configuration files from various sources and push as subscription links.

 ### Telegram Channels
 | Channel                    | Subscription Link                                            |